To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Background

 \begin{definition}[Differential Privacy (DP)~\cite{dwork2006calibrating}] A randomized mechanism $\mathcal{M} : \mathcal{D} \rightarrow \mathcal{R}$ is $(\varepsilon, \delta)$-differentially private if for any two adjacent datasets $D, D' \in \mathcal{D}$ and $S \subseteq \mathcal{R}$:

-\end{definition} The definition of adjacent (aka neighboring) datasets often varies depending on the setting.
-Two common adjacency notions are {\em add/remove} and {\em edit}.
+{ } \end{definition} Two common notions of adjacent datasets are {\em add/remove} and {\em edit}.
 The former corresponds to inserting/deleting a single record from the dataset (hence $|D| = |D'| \pm 1$); the latter to replacing a single record with another ($|D| = |D'|$).
-The difference in the size of the adjacent datasets limits the applicability of the add/remove adjacency in some settings (e.g., sampling w/o replacement), while guarantees under edit adjacency typically require roughly twice the amount of noise~\cite{ponomareva2023dp} since replacing a record is equivalent to first deleting then adding a record under the add/remove adjacency.
+Note that the difference in the size of the adjacent datasets limits the applicability of the add/remove adjacency in some settings (e.g., sampling w/o replacement), while guarantees under edit adjacency typically require roughly twice the amount of noise~\cite{ponomareva2023dp} since replacing a record is equivalent to first deleting then adding a record under the add/remove adjacency.

 \descr{Zero-out Adjacency.} To bridge the gap between add/remove and edit adjacency, the ``zero-out'' adjacency~\cite{kairouz2021practical} is increasingly used to simplify theoretical privacy analyses~\cite{chua2024private,choquette2024amplified,ponomareva2023dp}.